vvmurthy/ipilab-assignments/src/main/java/assignment2/README.md

 how to efficiently use other people's code in writing your own software.

-If you do end up working on FAST, your code will primarily come from two sources- myself, and the Java Standard Library.
+If you do end up working on the eye project, your code will primarily come from two sources- myself, and the Java Standard Library.
 The good things is that for neither of these two sources do you have to understand what is going on in the code in-depth.
-All you have to know is the input, output, and what errors can occur in the program.
+All you have to know is the input of each function you are going to use, the function's output, and what errors can occur in the program.

 This knowledge- of just the input, output and what errors